DanaEilam/Machine-Learning-Final-Project/README.md

 We decided to perform the prediction using this model on the test file and saved the results in a new file.

 In summary, the project was challenging but successful.
-We invested a lot of time, thought, and effort to get the most out of every step we took together in the project.
+We invested a lot of time, thought, and effort to get the most out of every step we took in the project and we learned a lot.
-We met regularly to work on the project together from start to finish and delved into the smallest details.
-We were partners in every part of the process, we learned a lot, and we grew together.